Anna319/git-skills/README.md

 # git-skills
-Creating a new branch & is quick.
-Creating a new branch  and is quick. dev modified
+git is  a new branch & is quick. git is  a new branch  and is quick.